NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Hestriviniaas.md

     desc: "DC 45, attack +39; __9th __  _[[Spells/Divine Wrath|Divine Wrath]]_, _[[Spells/Prismatic Shield|Prismatic Shield]]_, _[[Spells/Prismatic Sphere|Prismatic Sphere]]_; __8th __  _[[Spells/Cursed Metamorphosis|Baleful Polymorph]]_, _[[Spells/Confusion|Confusion]]_; __7th __  _[[Spells/Disintegrate|Disintegrate]]_, _[[Spells/Dispel Magic|Dispel Magic (At Will)]]_, _[[Spells/Shatter|Shatter (At Will)]]_, _[[Spells/Warp Mind|Warp Mind (x3)]]_; __6th __  _[[Spells/Teleport|Teleport (At Will) (Self Only)]]_; __5th __  _[[Spells/Creation|Creation (At Will)]]_, _[[Spells/Translocate|Dimension Door]]_, _[[Spells/Mirage|Hallucinatory Terrain (See Reshape Reality) (x2)]]_; __4th __  _[[Spells/Confusion|Confusion (At Will)]]_, _[[Spells/Translocate|Dimension Door (At Will)]]_; __1st __  _[[Spells/Detect Alignment|Detect Alignment (At Will) (Self Only)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_ __(4th)__ _[[Spells/Unfettered Movement|Freedom of Movement]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) Hestriviniaas can take the appearance of any Gargantuan or smaller creature.
-This doesn't change its Speed or its attack and damage bonuses with its Strikes, but might change the damage type its Strikes deal.\n"
+This doesn't change its Speed or its attack and damage bonuses with its Strikes, but might change the damage type its Strikes deal.\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  2d12 + 21 bludgeoning damage, DC 44 Fortitude check\n"
+    desc: "`pf2:1`  2d12+21 bludgeoning damage, DC 44 Fortitude check\n\n* * *\n"

   - name: "Reshape Reality"
     desc: " (concentrate,divine) When Hestriviniaas casts [[Spells/Mirage|Mirage]], it infuses the illusion with quasi-real substance.
 Creatures that do not disbelieve the illusion treat structures and terrain created through the spell as though they were real, ascending illusory stairs, becoming trapped by illusory quicksand, and so on."